 Completion of ACT in subjects with diagnosed asthma of ≥ 12 years’ old*.

-Optional: collection of blood samples, skin biopsies (≥16 years of age), and skin tape strips for mechanistic work and collection of skin microbiome/metabolite samples, using standardised operation procedures across all study participating centres that have the expertise and facilities to take part on this module.**
+Optional: collection of blood samples, skin biopsies (≥16 years of age), and skin tape strips for mechanistic work and collection of skin microbiome/metabolite samples, nasal brushings, lung function tests (expired FeNO and spirometry), using standardised operation procedures across all study participating centres that have the expertise and facilities to take part on this module.**

 *ACT only done at 16 weeks and 12 months and then every six months.